LizzyonGit/fruits-hold-em/TESTING.md

 The error about *aria-hidden* seemed a much larger issue, as I found posts about it being an issue with the attribute *disabled*: https://github.com/WordPress/gutenberg/issues/56547, and about Bootstrap using this attribute while it should not: https://github.com/twbs/bootstrap/issues/41005.
 So I did find a workaround [here](https://stackoverflow.com/questions/62677291/aria-hidden-elements-do-not-contain-focusable-elements-issue-when-modal-is-sho) that says you should use *aria-modal* for modals, but now I see in Chrome developer tools that this is actually added in all the modals, and not *aria-hidden*, and then I don't get this warning.
 When I got the warning, *aria-hidden* was added to the **Game over** modal.
 But I did not change anything, so it may come back and is some kind of random error that I can not control.

 Below are screenshots of when the error is triggered and when not, without me changing any code.
-The first screenshot shows that *aria-hidden = true" is added, the second screenshot shows *aria-modal = true* is added to the same modal, and then there is no error.
+The first screenshot shows that *aria-hidden = true* is added, the second screenshot shows *aria-modal = true* is added to the same modal, and then there is no error.

 ![Error aria-hidden](docs/screenshots/aria-hidden-error.png)

 ![No error aria-modal](docs/screenshots/aria-modal.png)

+Looking at this issue later again, I found that even sometimes when the *aria-hidden = true* is added, I don not get the error.
+So since the error talks about *Blocked aria-hidden on an element because its descendant retained focus.
+The focus must not be hidden from assistive technology*, I decided to focus on which button is in focus after this modal closes.
+It seems that no button is in focus, which may mean that the button in focus is in the closed, now hidden modal.
+So I thought I can add another *buttonGo.focus();* after this modal closes, to move focus to the **GO** button after you click **Play again**.
+It is not needed for **Quit** because it just goes back to the start pre-game page.

 #### Responsiveness